GWU’s interim president hopes 2022 will be ‘turning point’ for school

 “There were a lot of challenges,” said Frank Sesno, who leads strategic initiatives in GWU’s School of Media and Public Affairs.
 “Challenges of covid, challenges of budget and challenges of faculty and others who feel that the faculty governance has been minimized or that they just haven’t had the forum that they wanted.”

 In May 2021, LeBlanc announced he would retire at the end of the 2021-22 school year.
-Shortly after, former provost and executive vice president for academic affairs M. Brian Blake said he was also leaving, to serve as president of Georgia State University — leaving GWU to fill two of its most senior positions.
+Shortly after that, M. Brian Blake, the provost and executive vice president for academic affairs, said he was also departing, to serve as president of Georgia State University — leaving GWU to fill two of its most senior positions.

 In his retirement message, LeBlanc said GWU needed a leader who could plan for a future after the pandemic.
-But school officials, after consulting with LeBlanc, decided to accelerate the process and announced in September he would leave about six months sooner than planned.
+But school officials, after consulting with LeBlanc, decided to accelerate the process and announced in September that he would leave about six months sooner than planned.

 Concerned by other vacancies at universities throughout the country — many a result of pandemic-era retirements — officials decided to find an interim replacement to put the university in the best position to attract a permanent president, Grace Speights, chair of the GWU board of trustees, said in September.